US Breaks A Large-Scale, Multinational IRS Telephone Scam Operation

 the Department of Homeland Security.

-For all the people confused by this fraud, it is worthy to say that the IRS is responsible for
+For all the people confused by this IRS telephone scam, it is worthy to say that the IRS is responsible for

 mailing a bill to the taxpayers who owe money, allowing for questions or a formal appeal.
 More